 Chocolate contains caffeine and theobromine which can both be detrimental to your cat’s health if consumed, even in small quantities.
-While dogs are more likely to find your hidden stash of chocolates and guzzle down the lot, cats can also develop a taste for sweet treats.
+While dogs are more likely to find your hidden stash of chocolates and guzzle down the lot, cats can also develop a taste for your chocolate.

 If you suspect your cat has consumed chocolate and is exhibiting any of the above symptoms, call your veterinarian immediately.
 If caught early enough, your veterinarian may be able to induce vomiting in your cat (you may be asked to do this at home using hydrogen peroxide but follow your veterinarian’s instructions carefully) and prevent the toxic buildup.
 Try to evaluate how much chocolate your cat has consumed and bring the wrappers with you to the vet.
 This may be able to help them determine the severity of the case.

 Once you are at your veterinarian, your cat will likely have blood and urine tests performed and maybe put on a drip to stay hydrated.
 They may perform an ECG to check their heart rhythm as well.
 Symptoms will most likely be treated as they arise.

-There are many healthy food options if you would like to treat your feline friend.
+Chocolate is one of the many human foods that are toxic to your cat.
+To be safe, ensure your cat is never left alone around any toxic foods to avoid any trips to the vet.
+In addition to this, there are many healthy food options if you would like to treat your feline friend.
 Things such as cooked skinless chicken, berries, bananas, plain rice, green beans, and carrots are all good options.
 These will add variety to your cat’s diet but remember, everything is good in moderation!